samebug/samebug-technical-documentation/integration/intellij-idea/install.md

 # Install the IntelliJ Idea plugin

+The plugin allows you to use Samebug directly from IntelliJ Idea (or [Android Studio](../android-studio/install.md)), get solutions or ask for help without abandoning your workflow.

 JetBrains maintains a repository of plugins and offers seamless installation.
 However, when something goes wrong you can fall back to manual installation.